ll big towns in Tunisia are linked by autobus bus tickets in Tunisia network, generally served 1-2 times per day air-conditioned big buses.

-Inter-city Tunisia bus tickets online is fairly simple to use and vehicles are relax.
+Inter-city online bus ticket booking Tunisia is fairly simple to use and vehicles are relax.
 Many Tunisian long distance buses are called as car, and buses labeled car comfort contain air conditioning and TV.
 Car buses travel between Hammamet and Tunis once every half-hour, and departure at most of other Tunisian vehicles car bus stations and equally frequent.

 Yellow buses run all over the capital but they are more famous with locals than visitors.
 One of the reasons for this is that on many buses the information (point of departure, destination, and the route number) are only showed in Arabic.
 Information on more famous touristic routes is displayed in English.

 SNTRI is the national bus firm.
 It runs a fleet of modern, air conditioned coaches between cities and towns throughout Tunisia.
-Tunisia online bus ticket bookings is best idea during peak season.
+Tunisia online bus booking is best idea during peak season.

 Louages (shared taxis) are the workhorses of the country road and are by far the quickest and easiest means of public transport, as well as a best way to meet local people.

 Louages are colour-coded, a red stripe signifies long-distance, a yellow strip means it is rural/local service and blue strip is regional.
-Fares cost around the same as buses so you can buy Tunisia cheap bus tickets.
+Fares cost around the same as buses so you can buy cheap bus tickets in Tunisia.

 Louages leave when full rather than to any timetable, but you will rarely have to wait more than forty-five minutes.
 Anyway, do not leave your trip too late - most louages stop running after 7 pm, sometimes earlier.